Madagascar: Biodiversity and Natural Resource Management

 Classes will be conducted mainly in academic French, with university professors and experts in relevant fields teaching the Biodiversity and Natural Resource Management seminar.

-The program’s French language course builds students’ capacity through a focus on both conversational French and examination of French in the context of the natural sciences.
+The program’s French language course builds students’ capacity through a focus on conversational French and also aims to enhance their use of French in the context of the natural sciences.
 Coursework in Malagasy provides students with the foundational and essential tools required for daily use.

 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.